Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains: Introduction

-Given the physical domain and the number and sizes of the traps, it is of interest to ask whether there is an \emph{optimal} arrangement of traps within the domain which minimizes the MFPT, or in other words, maximizes the rate at which Brownian particles encounter the absorbing traps.
-Related work dedicated to similar optimization, in the case that the traps are asymptotically small relative to the size of the domain, for various kinds of confining domains with interior or boundary traps, can be found, for example, in Refs \cite{kolokolnikov2005optimizing, iyaniwura2020optimization, cheviakov2011optimizing, gilbert2019globally, ridgway2019locally} and references therein.
-Both (putative) globally optimal and multiple locally optimal arrangements of boundary and volume traps have been computed in various settings.
+Given the physical domain and the number and sizes of the traps, it is of interest to ask whether there is an \emph{optimal} arrangement of $N$ traps within the domain which minimizes the MFPT, or in other words, maximizes the rate at which Brownian particles encounter the absorbing traps.
+Related work dedicated to similar optimization, in the case that the traps are asymptotically small relative to the size of the domain, for various kinds of confining domains with interior or boundary traps, can be found, for example, in Refs.~\cite{kolokolnikov2005optimizing, iyaniwura2021optimization, cheviakov2011optimizing, gilbert2019globally, ridgway2019locally} and references therein.
+Both putative globally optimal and multiple locally optimal arrangements of boundary and volume traps have been computed in various settings.
+An important aspect of such computations is the existence of a large number of locally optimal particle arrangements with very close merit function values.
+This number quickly grows with $N$, increasing the computational difficulty of the determination of the globally optimal configuration; see, e.g., Ref.~\cite{ridgway2019locally} where locally optimal configurations were systematically computed for particles located on the unit sphere, and the number of local minima exhibits exponential growth as $N$ increases.

-In this contribution, we consider the narrow capture problem for the case of a 2D elliptical domain, elaborating on previous work on the subject for the case of a circular domain \cite{kolokolnikov2005optimizing}, and the more general case of the elliptical domain \cite{iyaniwura2020optimization}.
+In the current contribution, we consider the narrow capture problem for the case of a 2D elliptical domain, elaborating on previous work on the subject for the case of a circular domain \cite{kolokolnikov2005optimizing}, and the more general case of the elliptical domain \cite{iyaniwura2021optimization}, and examine specifically the case where traps are not of equal size.
 The paper is organized as follows.
-In Section \ref{sec:problem} we briefly summarise the previous results which this work is based on.
-This includes a review of the approximations used in the case that the traps are small relative to the domain size, and are well-separated; as well as an explanation of the choice of merit function, and relevant constraints, for each case.
+In Section \ref{sec:problem} we briefly summarise results this work is based on.
+This includes the approximate asymptotic MFPT formulas that hold in the case that the traps are small relative to the domain size and are well-separated, as well as the choice of merit function for average MFPT (AMFPT) optimization.

-In Section \ref{sec:method} the optimization method chosen in our study is described.
-This includes an explanation of our selection of algorithms, as well the details of their use, and some decisions made to facilitate comparison to previous studies.
-Specifically, we seek the optimal configuration of traps for numbers of traps $N \leq 50$, and elliptic domain eccentricities of $0$, $1/8$, $1/4$, and $1/2$.